PeterBrockfeld/BarcodeParser/scripts/README_scripts.md

 The errors "32" to "35" are thrown when a data element supposed to contain a valid date *doesn't* contain a valid date.
 The error texts have the form "invalid ... in date" with "..." as "year", "month" or "day".

+The error "36" is thrown when a data element supposed to contain a floating point number *doesn't* contain a floating point number.

 ## The ISO codes returned

 The ISO codes come either